The City Energy Analyst (CEA) is being actively developed through case studies in Europe and South-East Asia.

 Developed in Python, an open-source programming language, CEA is completely open source and free to use.
 CEA offers extensive documentation in order to facilitate further expansion.

-CEA has been developed by researchers for researchers of the built environment.
-Process engineers, buildng systems engineers, architects and urban designers have collaborated, integrating data, algorithms, and procedures needed to better assess and determine the future energy performance of our cities and communities.
+Process engineers, building systems engineers, architects and urban designers have integrated data, algorithms, and procedures needed to better assess and determine the future energy performance of our cities and communities.

 Urban Planning and Design